Strategic Finance | Grade 7

 Entry Route

-May be suitable for staff with the required skills and/or experience from within finance, policy or private office/strategic roles
+May be suitable for candidates with the required skills and/or experience from within finance, policy or private office/strategic roles.

 Typical Qualifications

-While qualification is not essential for Strategic Finance G7s, it is recommended there is a balance of qualified staff with CCAB, CIMA and experience in relevant strategic/policy roles with clear evidence of strong numeric ability across strategic finance teams.
+It is recommended there is a balance of qualified staff combined with experience in relevant finance/strategic/policy roles with clear evidence of strong numeric ability across strategic finance teams.

 Responsibilities